Choosing a business structure

-The advantages of this structure are flexibility and simplicity, with the added bonus of having more owners to run the business.
-The main disadvantage is that all partners are jointly responsible for all the business debts.
+In a partnership, all partners are jointly responsible for all the business debts.
 This means for instance that if one partner is sued successfully, all partners must share the damages.

 Summary: A streamlined setup for business partners who know and trust each other well.

-On the downside, a limited company involves much more administration.
+One downside is that a limited company involves much more administration.
 You are likely to need a company secretary and very probably an accountant too (though you can outsource both of these roles).
 You must submit an annual company tax return and full statutory accounts to HMRC, and are responsible for paying employees’ income tax and NI contributions too.

 Summary: Good for the maturing business that is ready to trade agility for greater stability.

 A limited liability partnership (LLP) is a popular structure for professional services such as accountancy and legal firms.
 In most respects they are similar to ordinary partnerships (see above) but as the name implies they have limited liability (like a limited company).
 An LLP must be registered at Companies House, and at least two partners must be ‘designated members’ who take responsibility for filing the annual accounts.

 As with an ordinary partnership, each partner in an LLP registers as self-employed and submits a separate tax return.
 But if the business fails, each partner is only liable for the face value of his or her share.